daizutabi/hydraflow/docs/getting-started/concepts.md

 ```

 The `Run` class serves as the primary interface for interacting with
-individual experiments, allowing you to analyze results and compare
+individual experiment runs, allowing you to analyze results and compare
 different approaches.

 ## RunCollection